Naval Station Great Lakes: Base Realignment and Closure of 2005

 The 2005 Base Realignment and Closure Commission recommended a realignment of Great Lakes that would result in the loss of around 2,000 jobs.
 At the time, Illinois Governor Rod Blagojevich pledged to retain as many of the jobs as possible.
 The Naval Station Great Lakes and the Recruit Training / Boot Camp portion were not slated for closing.
 Almost $800 million had been invested in building new barracks ("ships"), Battle Stations 21, as well as numerous upgrades around the base, including a non-denominational chapel, and reception center for civilian families.
 It is the United States Navy's only boot camp facility.
 Approximately 40,000 recruits pass through RTC annually with up to 7,000 enrolled at the installation at any time.

 Geographically, the station separates the affluent North Shore from the more industrial Waukegan/North Chicago area, the latter now announcing numerous redevelopments across their span for strip malls and New Urban residency communities.

 Athletics

 The Great Lakes Bluejackets played intercollegiate football from the 1910s to the 1940s including a victory in the 1919 Rose Bowl and a 1943 victory over the undefeated Notre Dame Fighting Irish football squad.
 Some of the football greats that played for Great Lakes included George Halas, Johnny Lujack and Otto Graham.
 Notably, Paul Brown, Weeb Ewbank and Frank Leahy were coaches for Great Lakes football as well.
 In 2010, Northwestern Wildcats football announced they were exploring the possibility of holding practice at Great Lakes.

 Great Lakes baseball teams had a record of 188 wins and 32 losses during World War II.
 In one of the more famous games, in July 1945, Chief Petty Officer Bob Feller pitched a shutout with 10 strikeouts against the Chicago Cubs.
+In basketball, Great Lakes featured college national player of the year George Glamack.

+Awards

+Due to the work of improving the quality of life by the Navy Exchange (NEX) store at the Great Lakes Naval Station earned the base the 2023 Admiral Elmo R. Zumwalt Award for Excellence in Housing and Lodging Management.
+The award was earned in 2023 but ceremoniously accepted in Virginia Beach, Virginia on May 1, 2024.
+The award was bestowed by retired Rear Adm.
+Robert J. Bianchi, Chief Executive Officer of the Navy Exchange Service Command and Ron Loman, Senior Vice President of the NEXCOM Hospitality Group during the Global NEXCOM Group Symposium award ceremony.
+The award was accepted by George Lang who serves as the General Manager for Navy Gateway Inns & Suites in Great Lakes, Illinois.